NathanNuckels/Creativity/RocketScience/KSP/01-lets-go.md

 Lastly, the most important controll, the big red button, or rather, big black/white button.
 To give it that big red button feel, you use the spacebar to stage.
 You should also press space cause you want to go to space.
 But not yet!
 Theres "science" to do!

-Right click the command pod and click crew repot.
+Right click the command pod and click crew report.
 Press the green button to save.
 Hover over your Kerbals picture in the corener and click EVA.

 Right click the command pod and click 'take data'.
 Right click the kerbal and click EVA report, then surface sample.
 Then press B to get back inside.